Website Purpose

 2. To foster an appreciation of historic literature, cultures, languages, and the Bible

-This site is intended for the advanced reader on topics relative to the Christian faith.
+This site is intended for the advanced reader who is intellectually curious.

-The focus is on comparative literature between Hebrew, Greek, Latin, and Aramaic sources.
-Other articles also dwell on christian mysticism, philosophy, and a few tidbits of ethics and politics from a faith perspective.
+The emphasis is on comparative literature from Hebrew, Greek, Latin, and Aramaic sources.
+Additional articles explore Christian mysticism and philosophy, providing insights into ethics and politics from a faith-based perspective.

-The website is designed that you can follow the conversation even if you do no know the languages.
-And if you want to learn an ancient language, there are many helps along the way to assist you in this journey.
+The website is designed so that you can follow the conversation even if you do not know the languages.

 There are so many exciting things about working in an ancient language, a manuscript, or any literature in general.
-At one moment it is in the language or grammar that captivates.
+At one moment, it is the language or grammar that captivates.
 In another moment, it is admiring the creative writing or artwork of a manuscript.
 Often it is the theological or philosophical insight, or the message itself.
-Most of all, what I really want is to understand the meaning, and how it applies for today.
+Most of all, what I really want is to understand the meaning and how it applies to today.

 It is amazing how a good piece of literature, whether written 3,500 or 10 years ago, never seems old or outdated.
 A good story, whether it be fiction or non-fiction, never dies.
 They teach immortal life-lessons.